Future Water is a modern, innovative, and dynamic member organisation that inspires, supports, and leads the water supply chain:

 The Sensors for Water Interest Group (SWIG) is a not-for-profit information, ideas-exchange, and networking group with a diverse UK-wide membership.
 SWIG focuses on the use of sensor and associated technologies for measurement and control in water and wastewater treatment processes and infrastructure, as well as in natural environments and waters.
 Its networking activities include a varied programme of technical workshops covering all aspects of water sensing, which offer a cost-effective means of keeping up-to-date with sensor developments, new technologies and regulations, while fostering collaboration between parties.
 Invited speakers and enthusiastic audiences are able to debate the practical applications and current challenges for measurement and control in water and wastewater.

 For more information, please visit:www.swig.org.uk

-The Water Industry Forum provides a neutral, independent, not-for-profit stakeholder forum for the UK water sector with the primary aim of facilitating collaboration around the many challenges faced by the sector.
-Our membership comprises over 600 member organisations including government, regulators, regional water companies, suppliers, research organisations, professional associations, third sector organisations and investors.
+The Water Industry Forum provides a neutral, independent, not-for-profit stakeholder forum for the UK water sector.
+Our primary aim is to facilitate collaboration around the many challenges faced by the sector.
+Our membership comprises over 600 member organisations including regional water companies, suppliers, research organisations, regulators, professional associations, third sector organisations and investors.